 Phases I-A and I-B of the Energy Performance Program were awarded to Constellation Energy Projects and Services (CEPS) in March 2001.
 Phase I-A included detailed engineering audits, supply analysis, engineering, and planning of equipment and operations upgrades to develop an energy efficient and guaranteed savings program Commission-wide.
 The Phase II-A implementation project, awarded in December 2002 and completed in May 2006, included detailed design, construction, maintenance, savings monitoring, and energy/energy-related savings guarantee at the Western Branch, Parkway, Piscataway, and Damascus WWTPs and the RGH Office Building.
-The Phase II-B implementation project was awarded to CEPS in August 2006, and included detailed design, construction, maintenance, savings monitoring, and energy/energy-related savings guarantee for incinerator upgrades at the Western Branch WWTP, backup engine-generation system at the Seneca WWTP, and the addition of smaller, more efficient pumps at the Anacostia No. 2 WWPS to handle average dry daily flows.
-The construction of the Seneca and Anacostia components were completed in October 2008.
-Incinerator upgrades at the Western Branch WWTP were completed in January 2011.
+The Phase II-B implementation project was awarded to CEPS in August 2006, and included detailed design, construction, maintenance, savings monitoring, and energy/energy-related savings guarantee for incinerator upgrades at the Western Branch WWTP, backup engine-generation system at the Seneca and Anacostia components were completed in October 2008.
+Incinerator upgrades at the Western Branch WWTP, were completed in January 2011.
 Projects included in Phases II-A and II-B were guaranteed by CEPS to reduce energy-related costs.
 The guaranteed reduction included annual avoided energy costs as well as operations and maintenance, chemicals, and biosolids disposal cost savings.
 CEPS was responsible to pay the WSSC for any yearly shortfall if the total guaranteed savings figure was not achieved.
 If the actual savings exceeded the guaranteed amount, then WSSC would have retained the savings on a yearly basis.
-The energy savings for projects completed under Phase II-A and II-B have surpassed the contract's guaranteed amount of \$1,000,000 per year.
+The energy savings for projects completed under Phase II-A and II-B were surges average for projects completed under Phase II-A and II-B was surgassed the contract's guaranteed amount of \$1,000,000 per year.